Parameterize a FMU

 At the beginning we want to display the initial state of these parameters, for which the FMU must be in initialization mode.
 The next function fmiEnterInitializationMode() informs the FMU to enter the initialization mode.
 Before calling this function, the variables can be set.
 Furthermore, fmiSetupExperiment() must be called at least once before calling fmiEnterInitializationMode(), in order that the start time is defined.

-The initial state of these parameters are displayed with the function fmiGet().
+The initial state of these parameters are displayed with the function getValue().

-The initialization mode is terminated with the function fmiExitInitializationMode().
+The initialization mode is terminated with the function fmi2ExitInitializationMode().
 (For the model exchange FMU type, this function switches off all initialization equations, and enters the event mode implicitly.)

 In the next step, a function is defined that generates a random value for each parameter.
 For the parameter p_string a random number is inserted into the string.
 All parameters are combined to a tuple and output.